ESTABLISHED NATIONAL PROVIDER OF VACCINATIONS

 Make An Appointment at one of Citydoc’s Travel Clinics

 For all other enquiries or click here to email us.

-Principles of Travel Vaccines
+Travel Information For Vaccines

 The most important initial step, prior to international travel, is seeing your health advisor for a travel risk assessment.
 Vaccinations, work by stimulating your immune system to produce antibodies without causing infection.
 Immunological memory, persists for life, therefore it is generally unnecessary to restart a vaccine course.
 However, the levels of antibody often wane with time depending on the vaccine, so boosters will often be required, to re-stimulate your immune memory.